devexperts/screenobject/README.md

 ## ScreenObject concepts
 1. Import `ScreenObject` anywhere you import `XCTest`.
-2. Define ScreenObject classes with elements and steps as a subclasses of `Screen`.
+2. Define ScreenObject classes with elements and steps as subclasses of `Screen`.
 3. Elements should be computed properties.
-4. If you want to use steps in chain, steps functions shall return `self`.
+4. If you want to use steps chained together, steps functions shall return `self`.
 5. Use `Screen(of: app)` in your `XCTestCase` subclasses to access ScreenObjects' chaining.
 6. To navigate between different ScreenObjects use `on(NewScreen.self)` function.
 ```swift